 We also use Echo to check that security procedures like Bitlocker are actually running as they should on all units.
 This works very well for us.
 We even found a mistake in the way we asked four our SCCM based on that Echo reporting an error and that our SCCM reporting that everything was just fine.”

 Embedded in the Motherboard

-Echo is a solution designed to make life easier for companies’ operation and security departments, explains Frank Meinertz, a Key Account Manager at NetCloud.
+Echo is a solution built to make lives easier for the operation and security teams, explains Frank Meinertz, Key Account Manager at NetCloud.

 “The idea of Echo is that the user gets a total overview of all units and security solutions used by the individual units and the condition that they are actually in.
 If one of the security solutions experiences an unforeseen incident, Echo helps to reset it so that all is running as it should.”

 Echo is built up around a hardware-based agent present on almost every motherboard manufactured for the past 10 years and it just needs to be activated and receive the customer’s wishes for baseline and policy, which is continuously upheld for the customer by NetCloud. .
 When Echo is activated, it can survive reinstallation of the operating system and is completely independent of third-party tools.

 “One day, a thief climbed through a window and stole a pile of our laptops and sold them on abroad.
 At once, we saw in Echo that everything on the laptops had been encrypted.
 We even saw the house in the thief’s country of origin, where the computers were stored before they were sold on.
 Every time, one of the new owners tried to get ‘his’ laptop up and running, we reformatted it.
 We had a lot of fun following the map in Echo where we saw that everyone took their fenced goods back to the thief to complain.
 Because Echo was still installed, even though everything else had been deleted,” Kim Sørensen recalls smilingly.

 Today, NetCloud offers consulting for customers regarding communication as to getting laptops back.